 Harvest: Late Season

-Hampshire is a 1990 chance seedling that was discovered among a row of McIntosh trees at Gould Hill Apple Orchards in Hopkinton, New Hampshire.
+Hampshire is a chance seedling discovered among a row of McIntosh trees at Gould Hill Apple Orchards in Hopkinton, New Hampshire.